AlcibiadesCleinias/crypto-zombies-project/README.md

 - changeDna method
 - subscription on fight win event
 (user creates a request for fight to oracles -> oracles produces random and complete fight -> user should be notified)
+- some Erc721 methods that implemented in contract

 # ToDo
 - mechanics about level, dna, win/loss counters and how these stats influences on fight and etc.